loloicci/okimochi/README.md

 Spread your hashed okimochi messages, Manage them safely.

 1. Enter your okimochi in `okimochi hash` to get your hashed okimochi.
-2. Spread and tweet your okimochi hash.
+2. Spread (or maybe tweet) your okimochi hash.
-    + You can view your original okimochi with `okimochi show "<hash of okimochi>"`.
+    + You can decrypt and view your original okimochi with `okimochi show "<hash of okimochi>"`.
-    + Your friends can verify your original okimochi by hashing it.
+    + Your friends can verify your original okimochi by hashing it (if you want them to).
-    + You can
+    + You can keep your original okimochi secret forever if you want to.

 ## Setup